 Function HasStart(Interval<DateTime>) returns Boolean

 Given an interval, returns true if the interval has a starting boundary specified (i.e. the start of the interval is not null and not the minimum DateTime value).
 Function evaluates for an empty start of interval by checking for the presence of the lowest possible value.
 Inclusive [closed] boundaries, indicated with square brackets, could include null as beginning of interval.
-Exclusive (open) boundaries, indicated with parentheses, could exclude null as lowest granularity for the minimum Datetime value for the interval (i.e. null+1 unit of granularity).
+Exclusive (open) boundaries, indicated with parentheses, could exclude null as lowest granularity for the minimum DateTime value for the interval (i.e. null+1 unit of granularity).

 define function "HasStart"(period Interval<DateTime> ):